ScottBurger/resume/cv_long.md

 Led an investigation into pre- and post-pandemic Engineering efficiency metrics and found that Qualtrics transitioned with no statistically significant impact on developer productivity.
 Led initiatives on data governance to establish the adoption of Alation and data documenation best practice updates.

-Led an initiative to bring analytics team across the company together for informal tech talks.
+Led an initiative to bring analytics team across the company together for informal tech talks, averaging two per month.

 ---